Landlord Best Practices

 - If you hang things on the walls, please use the ‘putty’ adhesive which can be easily removed.

 - Make sure you clean the area around the outside of the house and keep trash in the cans.
 Neighbors will call the town building inspector should the area become unsightly.
-This will result in a hefty fine to you.
+This will result in a hefty fine for you.

 - Garbage pick-up will be on XXXXXXX from your side yard.
 Keep the barrels in their corral, keep lids on and bag all garbage.
 DO NOT bring trash cans to the curb.
 Put the blue recycle bin out near the street so it will be picked up.